 This time last year was just the beginning of things going drastically wrong.
 Tori had been on the wrong end of luck most of her life, however, with her mother's lung cancer becoming more aggressive by the day, Tori came to terms with knowing that recovery for her was out of reach.
 Hope gave way to sadness, anger, and eventually numbness when the sight of her whithered mother's face confronted her with each encounter.
-Her mother had been getting weaker for years, something Tori hadn't understood until she noticed the life fading from he mother's once joyful glow as she grew up in each picture they had taken together.
+Her mother had been getting weaker for years, something Tori hadn't understood until she noticed the life fading from her mother's once joyful glow as she grew up in each picture they had taken together.
 Tori could almost feel the suffering her mother endured on the quietest of nights when only the sound of strained breaths filled their home.
 Chemo was done, the hospital visits and the doctors who all would give Tori a somber glance when they passed her in the waiting rooms were no more.
 All recourse and efforts were unsuccessful.
 Her mother not only accepted this fate, she welcomed the relief of the simplicity of looking out her window waiting to gasp her final breath.
 This was her end.

 When Tori was a child she remembered living in a modest house with a tiny yard, her mother worked nights at a casino in those days.
 By Tori's middle school years, the two had moved into a studio apartment after her mother's shifts were cut back and she was unable to find steady under-the-table work.
 Now that Tori was in high school her mother and herself were calling an abandoned trailer their home.
 Her mother had called it a" squatter's rights move" after a moonlighting nurse alerted them to an elderly woman with no next of kin who had been taken from there to a convalescent home the spring prior and died at that facility.
 It was for a good cause though, surrounding out-of-pocket costs not covered for a family that was on both welfare and Medicare were a burden all the same.
 Waiting lists for things like free housing could take years and Tori's mother feared losing custody of her daughter due to her failing health.
 She was concerned with the state's history of putting children in foster homes with abusive caregivers or equally bad foster siblings.
 Tori's mother held on as long as she could for her daughter's sake, something Tori witnessed each day.